Sofanyas/Playlist-Simulator/README.md

 }
 ```

-# Song Comparator
+# MySong

 ## Description
-This is a Java program that implements the Comparator interface to sort a list of Song objects by their titles in ascending order.
-This program uses the Bridges API to access the Song class.
+Program that implements the Comparator interface to sort a list of Song objects by their titles in ascending order.
+This program leverages the Bridges API to access the Song class and provides a customized comparison logic based on song titles.

 ## Dependencies
-To run this program, you will need the following:
+To run this program, ensure you have the following dependencies installed:

 - Java Development Kit (JDK)
 - Bridges API

 ## Usage
-This program is used in unison with MySong.java
+This program is designed to work in conjunction with the MySong class.
+Please refer to MySong.java for additional details.

 ## Acknowledgements
-This project uses the Bridges API
+This project utilizes the Bridges API for seamless integration with the Song class.

 ## Credits
-This project was created by Sofanyas Genene on October 7th, 2022
+Created by Sofanyas Genene on October 7th, 2022.